hashirahmad/netlify-react-public/README.md

 ## 01-03-2020
 1. Both `SimpleCard` and `ComplexCard` now support anchorisation or basically they can anchored by their title which means it comes in incredibly handy when refering to indvidual item.
+2. Some content changes made to `More` screen.

 ## 29-02-2020
 1. Updated the contents of `Side Projects` and `MyNotebookOfLife` screen and relevant `CMS`(s).